 If you filed a Form 1042-S with the IRS and later discover you made an error on it, you must correct it as soon as possible.
-To correct a previously filed Form 1042-S, you will need to file two Forms 1042-S. See the Step-by-Step Instructions on this page.
+To correct a previously filed Form 1042-S, you will need to file an amended Form 1042-S. See the Step-by-Step Instructions on this page.

-To determine whether you are required to submit corrections electronically or on magnetic media, see Electronic/Magnetic Media Reporting beginning on page 1 and Pub.
+To determine whether you are required to submit amended Forms 1042-S electronically or on magnetic media, see Electronic/Magnetic Media Reporting beginning on page 1 and Pub.
 1187.

-If you fail to correct Form(s) 1042-S, you may be subject to a penalty.
+If you fail to correct Form(s) 1042-S, you may be subject to a CAUTION penalty.
 See Penalties on page 11.